roymacdonald/ofBook/chapters/events/chapter.md

 This is more or less how the events work inside OF.

-## What are events useful for
+## What are ofEvents useful for

 This has a lot of uses but the most important thing is that it makes the code more eficient, cleaner, flexible and way more powerful.
 [TODO: give reasons for these].

-## Understanding events
+## Understanding ofEvents

-There are two important things that we need to be able to notify and listen events; An **ofEvent instance** and a **callback function or method**.
+There are two important things that we need to be able to notify and to listen ofEvents; An **ofEvent instance** and a **callback function or method**.

 ### ofEvent instance
-The ofEvent instance will probably be part of the class that will notify (send) this event.
+The ofEvent instance will probably be part of the class that will notify (send) it.
 I say probably because it is not mandatory but it tends to be the common practice.
-If you make this object public it will be available to any other class but if it is private only other objects of the same class will be able to listen this event notifications.
+If you make this object public it will be available to any other class but if it is private only other objects of the same class will be able to listen this ofEvent notifications.

-As said, events are like messages, hence these will pass some kind of information.
+As said, ofEvents are like messages, hence these will pass some kind of information.
 Because of this, this information needs to be of a previously specified type.
 This can be from a simple `int` to any kind of class.
-Because so, the event and the callback need to have the same kind of information.
+Because so, the ofEvent and the callback need to have the same kind of information.

 For example, we can have a class called `B` that has an ofEvent that  will send an `int`.
 Something like: